It’s quite hard to discover anywhere in central Vienna that doesn’t have something worth pointing at while going “Ooooh”.

 - The Danube passes through the city a little away from the central area and has a long island running through its middle known as the Donauinsel.

-- The Donauinsel is a popular recreational area, particularly in combination with the stretch of river (known as the Neue Donau) between the island and the northeast bank of the Danube.
-The Neue Donau has weirs at either end that stay closed except during major floods, so is like a giant lake.
+- This Donauinsel is a popular recreational area, particularly in combination with the stretch of river (known as the Neue Donau) between the island and the northeast bank of the Danube.
+The Neue Donau has weirs at either end that stay closed except during major floods, so is essentially a giant lake.

 - The self-contained and large Alte Donau lake adjacent to the Danube has several public lidos, boat hire, lakeside walks and restaurants, and more.